Click for larger image Distorted flowers on purple coneflower (Echinacea purpurea) caused by aster yellows

 Aster yellows is a viral-like disease caused by a phytoplasma (formerly called a mycoplasma-like organism).
 Insects that suck the sap of plants, especially the aster leafhopper, vector the disease.
 Aster leafhoppers are insects that annually migrate northward from their winter home in areas along the Gulf of Mexico.
 Aster yellows is a disease that affects over 300 species of plants, including ornamentals such as aster, coneflower, zinnia, marigold, chrysanthemum, petunia, and snapdragon.
-Edibles affected include lettuce, carrot, tomato, and celery.
-Grasses and grains also are hosts.
+Edibles affected include lettuce, carrots, tomatoes, and celery.
+Grasses and grains are also hosts.
 Weeds that may harbor the disease include plantain, dandelion, and other broad-leafed weeds.

 Aster yellows is primarily transmitted by leafhoppers.
 When a leafhopper feeds on a plant infected with aster yellows it becomes "infected" with the phytoplasma and remains infected throughout its life.
 The phytoplasma cells multiply and cause infection of the insect’s salivary glands within one to three weeks.
 When the infected insects feed on healthy plants, they inject the phytoplasma cells into the plant phloem.
 Susceptible plants will be symptomatic in 10 to 40 days.